Premier League Hall of Fame announces inaugural inductees

 The Premier League has launched its official Hall of Fame to “recognize and celebrate the exceptional skill and talent of players who have graced the League since its inception in 1992.”

-There is a shortlist of 23 players which will also be announced, as fans can vote for which of those six nominees will be added to the Hall of Fame in 2021.
+There is also a shortlist of 23 players, as fans can vote for which of those six nominees will be added to the Hall of Fame in 2021 here.

 Below are more details, as players will now be putting on a show to make sure they join the legendary stars honored each season.